 Jim is an avid runner and swimmer, and he lives in Vernon Hills with his wife, Becca, and their goldendoodle, Tucker.

 Dr. Tom Tropp is a conductor, musicologist, lecturer, and piano technician.
-He has served at First Presbyterian Church since 2006 and is also a faculty member in the School of Music, Art, and Theater at North Park University in Chicago and at the Bienen School of Music at Northwestern University in Evanston.
+He has served at First Presbyterian Church since 2006 and is also a faculty member in the School of Music, Art, and Theatre at North Park University in Chicago.

 Dr. Tropp’s research specialization is the music of the eighteenth-century Neapolitan Galant style.
 He is the founder and managing editor of The Galant Masters Project, an editorial venture intended to rediscover lost works of Galant-style sacred music by producing critical performing editions and recordings of previously unpublished manuscripts.
 The Sanctuary Choir has enjoyed premiering several of these editions over the years.